ELELAB/LipidDyn/README.md

-We have built an automated computational pipeline, implemented in Python 3,LypidDyn, for the accurate analysis of the structural properties and dynamics of lipid bilayers simulations.
+We have built an automated computational pipeline, implemented in Python 3,LypidDyn, for the accurate analysis of the structural properties and dynamics of lipid bilayers simulations. <br/>
 The framework is divided into four independent modules that can be run separately, depending on the user choice.
-Each performs a different analysis able to account for embedded proteins into the membrane.
+Each performs a different analysis able to account for embedded proteins into the membrane. <br/>
-LipidDyn has been developed to include parameters that can be used to validate simulation ensembles against experimental data[x].
+LipidDyn has been developed to include parameters that can be used to validate simulation ensembles against experimental data[x].<br/>
-One module estimates the thickness of the membrane ( usually defined as the distance between phosphorus atoms in two leaflets ) and the area per lipid (the surface of the cross-section of the cylindrical hydrocarbon part of the lipid), providing information about the fluidity of the system.
+One module estimates the thickness of the membrane ( usually defined as the distance between phosphorus atoms in two leaflets ) and the area per lipid (the surface of the cross-section of the cylindrical hydrocarbon part of the lipid), providing information about the fluidity of the system. <br/>
-The software employed is FatSlim [x].
+The software employed is FatSlim [x].<br/>
-A second module computes 2D density maps, a visual representation of how the density of the membrane changes, on both the leaflets constituting the bilayer, giving insight on the system phase.
+A second module computes 2D density maps, a visual representation of how the density of the membrane changes, on both the leaflets constituting the bilayer, giving insight on the system phase. <br/>
 The third module investigates the diffusion motions of the system.
-It extracts all the coordinates of each lipid residue of the system and defines “maps” that can be used to explore specific lipid clusters.
+It extracts all the coordinates of each lipid residue of the system and defines “maps” that can be used to explore specific lipid clusters.<br/>
-Ultimately a fourth module estimates the deuterium order parameter, a measure for the orientational mobility of the bonds between the carbon and hydrogen atom of the acyl chain of the lipid, used for estimating the overall order of the membrane and details of the conformations that the atoms in the lipid tails adopt.
+Ultimately a fourth module estimates the deuterium order parameter, a measure for the orientational mobility of the bonds between the carbon and hydrogen atom of the acyl chain of the lipid, used for estimating the overall order of the membrane and details of the conformations that the atoms in the lipid tails adopt. <br/>
-This computational platform has currently employed to study, how different compositions in sphingolipids affects the structural and dynamical properties of organelle-like membrane models, in collaboration with our colleagues in the Unit of Cell Death and Metabolism[x].
+This computational platform has currently employed to study, how different compositions in sphingolipids affects the structural and dynamical properties of organelle-like membrane models, in collaboration with our colleagues in the Unit of Cell Death and Metabolism[x]. <br/>

 ## Getting Started